 Parents expect their children because they’re their blood.
 Children also help blood relatives more.
 As a common practice, if you ask for some help for a friend or a stranger, the first thing people inquire about is that whether you’re a family — related to that person by blood, or is he or she a blood relative.

 This is shameful.

 I think everyone should help everyone despite any blood relation or any relation to that matter.
 Blood means nothing in the time of need.

 When asked they cancel the question with the concept of blood and genetics.
 I know some parents who are trying for a decade but are not successful in having children.
 They’re sad and frustrated, and have spent a lot of money on all types of treatments, tips, and tricks but won’t adopt a child.

 The reason people want to have a child is that you are longing for a very deep sense of involvement with life.
-Your involvement with your husband or wife comes down after a while, so you want something new and you think a child would be good.
+Your connection with your husband or wife reduces after a while, so you want something new and you think a child would be good.